d630/dacti/README.md

 ## Configurations ##

-Along with this programm comes an exemplary Conf File.
+Along with this programm comes an exemplary configuration file.
 You can set following parameters:

 * enviroment variables: all, but `<DACTI_CONF_FILE>`
 * normal scalar variables: